- Rule 54. Judgment; Costs

 (a) Automatic Stay.
 Except as stated in this rule, execution on a judgment and proceedings to enforce it are stayed for 30 days after its entry, unless the court orders otherwise.

 (b) Stay by Bond or Other Security.
 At any time after judgment is entered, a party may obtain a stay by providing a bond or other security.
 The stay takes effect when the court approves the bond or other security and remains in effect for the time specified in the bond or other security.

 (c) Stay of an Injunction, Receivership, or Patent Accounting Order.
 Unless the court orders otherwise, the following are not stayed after being entered, even if an appeal is taken:

 (1) an interlocutory or final judgment in an action for an injunction or receivership; or

 (2) a judgment or order that directs an accounting in an action for patent infringement.

-(c) Injunction Pending an Appeal.
-While an appeal is pending from an interlocutory order or final judgment that grants, dissolves, or denies an injunction, the court may suspend, modify, restore, or grant an injunction on terms for bond or other terms that secure the opposing party’s rights.
+(d) Injunction Pending an Appeal.
+While an appeal is pending from an interlocutory order or final judgment that grants, continues, modifies, refuses, dissolves, or refuses to dissolve or modify an injunction, the court may suspend, modify, restore, or grant an injunction on terms for bond or other terms that secure the opposing party’s rights.
 If the judgment appealed from is rendered by a statutory three-judge district court, the order must be made either: